glorat/gainstrack/client/public/welcome.md

 - Use the editors to supply your information
 - Export locally if desired

+### Errata
+#### Feb'20
+- The login facility is still work in progress but can be tried.
+Your data will be saved fine but page refreshes and session timeouts are handled poorly
+#### Dec'19
+- P&L Explain may pull in real historic quotes from external data sources but other reports do not.
+- Income/Expenses/Liabilities are counterintuitively affected by future market prices, rather than retaining their original cost basis
+#### Nov'19
+- Liabilities are not supported in reports yet

 ### Release notes
+#### v0.5.0
+8 February
+- Rudimentary UI for updating your data without the text entry

 #### v0.4.0
 1 February
 - Much improved P&L Explain reporting